-In photography and cinematography, multiple exposure is a combination of two or more exposures to create a single image.
+In photography and cinematography, double or multiple exposure is a combination of two or more exposures to create a single image.
 Initially, this is a technique in which the camera shutter is opened more than once to expose the film multiple times, usually to different images.
-However, with our modern software, we can easily recreate a similar effect in Adobe Photoshop.
+However, with modern software, we can easily create a similar effect in Adobe Photoshop.

-Actions and pre-built effects can save you time, but in this tutorial you'll learn how to create a double exposure effect from scratch—giving you maximum flexibility and creative control.
+Using a ready-made action can save you time, but in this tutorial you'll learn how to create a double exposure portrait from scratch—giving you maximum flexibility and creative control.
 Let’s get to it!

 Let’s take the Crop Tool (C) and make the photo less wide by deleting its side parts.

 Now we need to make it much brighter and add contrast.
 Go to Image > Adjustments > Levels or press Control-L to call the pop-up Levels menu.
 Move the lightest slider to the left, making our photo brighter, and add contrast by moving the left black slider to the right.
 Otherwise, you can just set the particular values in the spaces below: 7 for the shades of black, 1.15 for greys and 197 for whites.
 Click the OK button to apply the adjustments.

 Let’s fix the guy’s ear with the Spot Healing Brush Tool (I).
 Just click and move your mouse, drawing above the area you wish to fix and—voila!—the marked area is clean and flawless.
 This is a very handy tool for photo retouching, when you need to get rid of some minor flaws and bumps on the skin.

 Now we need to get rid of the background.
 This is a piece of cake, as we’re using a photo with a clean background.
 Take the Magic Wand Tool (W) and click anywhere on the background to select it.
 Then go to Select > Inverse to select the man.